Captain Planet and the Planeteers: Educational goals

 The episode titled "A Formula for Hate" (1992) was also unusual for the series in that it was the first episode in an American children's animated series to directly deal with the HIV/AIDS pandemic.
 In the episode, Skumm and one of his rat henchmen brainwashes a local community into thinking the virus can be spread through casual contact and thus causing people to hate and fear a young man, infected with HIV, named Todd Andrews (voiced by Neil Patrick Harris, with his mother voiced by Elizabeth Taylor).
 Captain Planet tells the truth about AIDS to the entire basketball team with help from Todd's coach.
-Then Captain Planet catches Skumm and his rat henchman and handed them over to the police.
+Then Captain Planet catches Skumm and his rat henchman and hands them over to the police.

 Franchise extension

-Pyle and Boxer demanded that the series' merchandise be made sustainably; because of this, several of the companies producing Captain Planet-themed merchandise had to completely overhaul their means of production to manufacture recycled and recyclable products.
+Pyle and Boxer requested that the series' merchandise be made sustainably, and hence the companies producing Captain Planet-themed merchandise completely overhauled their means of production to manufacture recycled and recyclable products.

 Toys

-As with many popular cartoons, Captain Planet had a line of action figures and vehicles.
-Released by Tiger Toys in 1990, the line ran for several years, long enough to tie into the New Adventures series.
-The toys were repackaged and sold by Grand Toys in Canada and Kenner throughout Europe.
-The toys were of average poseability, with the common five points – neck, shoulders, and hips.
+Captain Planet had a line of toys released by Tiger in 1990, which lasted long enough to tie into the New Adventures series.
+The toys were packaged and sold by Grand Toys in Canada and Kenner throughout Europe.
+The action figures could be posed at the common five points – neck, shoulders, and hips.

-Finding a comprehensive list of what was released is difficult, since not all toys shown in the initial retailer catalog were even released.
-The collector's market is small, the toys being somewhat rare on eBay.
-The Captain Planet Foundation still sells a small number of them online, however.
-There may have also been further foreign variations of certain toys which may be even more difficult to catalog.
-Various toys from the New Adventures waves are not as likely to be well known.
+The action figures consisted of the Planeteers, the Eco-Villains, Commander Clash, and several versions of Captain Planet, each with a different gimmick or paint scheme.
+A toy ring with lights, sound and interchangeable lenses for the five elements was also released, as were several vehicles.

-The five Planeteers, five Eco-Villains, Commander Clash, and several versions of Captain Planet, each with a different gimmick or paint scheme, were released, along with several vehicles.
-A toy ring with lights and sound and interchangeable lenses for the five elements was also released.
-Four small vehicles were also sold through a Burger King promotion.
+Four additional toy vehicles were also sold through a Burger King promotion.